edgedb/edgedb/docs/guides/migrations/guide.rst

 Branches
 ========

-EdgeDB's branches can be a useful part of your schema migrations, especially when you're developing new features or prototyping experimental features.
+|Gel's| branches can be a useful part of your schema migrations, especially
+when you're developing new features or prototyping experimental features.
 By creating a new branch, you can isolate schema changes from your other branches.